knjoyce/MSc/README.md

 This repository compiles all materials associated with my MSc thesis.
 This includes:

+/Code
+- python codes (importing, fft, peak finding, synthetic data, fwhm, curve fitting)
+- jupyter notebooks

+/Data
 - all raw data (.csv and .sta files)
+- table of figures and corresponding data files used in my thesis
+- data frame (describing which experiment corresponds to each data file)

+/Thesis
 - final thesis document
-- all figures in my thesis
-- data frame (describing which experiment corresponds to each data file)
-- python codes (importing, fft, peak finding, synthetic data, fwhm, curve fitting)
-- jupyter notebooks
 - scan of lab notebook
 - google slides document used to make figures (ie experiment setups)
-- numerical results from thesis (see appendix)
+- numerical results from thesis (see thesis appendix)
 - serial numbers of transducers (first page of lab notebook)
-- table of which files were used in my thesis (and which figures they correspond to)
 - latex source code for thesis
 - transducer spec sheets

+/Figure
+- all figures in my thesis